Fanchengyan/data-downloader/README.md

 urls:  iterator
     iterator contains urls
 folder: str
     the folder to store output files.
-Default is current folder.
+Default current folder.
+engine: one of ["requests","httpx"]
+    engine for downloading
+file_names: iterator
+    iterator contains names of files.
+Leaving it None if you want the program to parse them from website. file_names can cantain the absolute paths if folder is None.
 authorize_from_browser: bool
-    whether to load cookies used by your web browser for authorization.
+    Whether to load cookies used by your web browser for authorization.
-    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome，Firefox, Opera, Edge, Chromium").
+    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome,Firefox, Opera, Edge, Chromium").
 It will be very usefull when website doesn't support "HTTP Basic Auth".
 Default is False.
-file_names: iterator
-    iterator contains names of files.
-Leaving it None if you want the program to parse them from website. file_names can cantain the absolute paths if folder is None.
 ```

 **Examples:**